Vincent056/complyctl/cmd/celscanner-plugin/README.md

-# compliance-sdk Plugin for Complyctl
+# CELScanner Plugin for Complyctl

 ## Overview

-The **compliance-sdk-plugin** extends complyctl's capabilities to use compliance-sdk go module for compliance validation.
-This plugin integrates with the CEL Go Scanner and optionally with the CEL RPC Server to provide flexible, policy-as-code compliance checking.
+The **celscanner-plugin** extends complyctl's capabilities to use CEL (Common Expression Language) for compliance validation.
+This plugin integrates with the CEL Go Scanner library and optionally with the CEL RPC Server to provide flexible, policy-as-code compliance checking using the OSCAL (Open Security Controls Assessment Language) framework.

 ## YAML-Based Rule Storage